BIGJRA/BIGJRA.github.io/rejuv.md

 ## Mystery Egg - MEgg1

 There’s one more quest we can do.
-This will get us a very strong Pokémon, but if you’re not interested, go ahead and skip to the Route 4 section.
+This will get us a very strong Pokemon, but if you’re not interested, go ahead and skip to the Route 4 section.

 Go back through Wispy Ruins to Goldenleaf Town, then take the truck to